B-UMMI/INNUca/README.md

                         trueCoverage_ReMatCh will run by default, unless
                         --skipTrueCoverage is specified.
-Do not use together with --skipTrueCoverage option (default: None)
+Do not use together with --skipTrueCoverage option (default: None) --trueCoverageProceed Do not stop INNUca.py if sample fails trueCoverage_ReMatCh (default: False) --trueCoverageIgnoreQC
+                        Ignore trueCoverage_ReMatCh QA/QC in sample quality
+                        assessment.
+Useful when analysing data from when analysing data from species with unknown behaviour (default: False)

 FastQC options:
   --fastQCkeepFiles     Tells INNUca.py to not remove the output of FastQC